Business translations

-No. Generally, translations in the business sector do not have to be certified.
+No. In principle, translations in the business sector do not have to be certified.
 However, it is often a sign of quality if translations are certified and stamped by sworn translators.
 After all, being sworn-in requires an appropriate examination.

 The automotive sector in particular has time and again produced unfortunate product names, but unfortunately this can hardly be avoided once a certain global scope has been reached.
 Thus, the Fiat Uno reminds the Finns more of the Finnish uuno for ‘moron’ than of ‘number 1’.
 Problems also arise again and again in Spanish.
 The Mitsubishi Pajero was originally named after a wild cat, but in Spanish, Pajero is an insult, which is why the model can be bought in Spanish-speaking under the name Montero or Shogun.
 Also, Nokia Lumia originates from the Finnish word for ‘snow’, but especially for older Spanish speakers, Lumia is a term for ‘prostitute’.